* This is the Consumer Version. *

 Nutritional deficiencies may result because nutrients are excreted in the urine.
 In children, growth may be stunted.
-Calcium may be lost from bones, leading to osteoporosis (see page Osteoporosis).
+Calcium may be lost from bones, and people may have a vitamin D deficiency, leading to osteoporosis.
 The hair and nails may become brittle, and some hair may fall out.
 Horizontal white lines may develop in fingernail beds for unknown reasons.

 The membrane that lines the abdominal cavity and abdominal organs (peritoneum) may become inflamed and infected.
 Opportunistic infections—infections caused by normally harmless bacteria—are common.
 The higher likelihood of infection is thought to occur because the antibodies that normally combat infections are excreted in the urine or not produced in normal amounts.
 The tendency for blood clotting (thrombosis) increases, particularly inside the main veins draining blood from the kidneys.
 Less commonly, the blood may not clot when clotting is needed, generally leading to excessive bleeding.
 High blood pressure accompanied by complications affecting the heart and brain is most likely to occur in people who have diabetes or systemic lupus erythematosus.